The Power of Collaborative Leadership

-Digital inclusion doesn’t start in code.
-It starts in the boardroom.
+Digital inclusion doesn’t start in code; it starts in the boardroom.

-Inaccessible products, policies and processes are rarely the result of ill intent, they’re the result of leadership that hasn’t made inclusion a priority.
+Inaccessible products, policies and processes are rarely the result of ill intent; they’re the result of leadership that hasn’t made inclusion a priority.

 Two women sitting on an outdoor bench having a thoughtful one-on-one conversation, with one person attentively listening.